Sangarshanan/geopatra/README.md

 Create Interactive maps 🗺️ with your geodataframe

-Geopatra attempts to wrap the goodness of Folium, Plotly, Kepler.gl and maybe even more amazing libraries for rapidly creating interactive maps with Geodataframes
+Geopatra attempts to wrap the goodness of Folium, Plotly, Kepler.gl and maybe even more amazing libraries (Bokeh, Altair) for rapidly creating interactive maps with Geodataframes

+You can already create interactive maps easily with geopandas and Folium/ Plotly/ Kepler.gl.
+Geopatra is merely meant to make this easier and is more geared towards ease and currently does not support complex maps or intricate style control

 ## Installation